Ryukyuans: Early history

 The Ryukyu Islands were inhabited from at least 32,000–18,000 years ago, but their fate and relation with contemporary Ryukyuans is uncertain.
 During the Jōmon period (i.e., Kaizuka) or so-called shell midden period (6,700–1,000 YBP) of the Northern Ryukyus, the population lived in a hunter-gatherer society, with similar mainland Jōmon pottery.
 In the latter part of Jōmon period, archaeological sites moved near the seashore, suggesting the engagement of people in fishery.
 It is considered that from the latter half of Jōmon period, the Ryukyu Islands developed their own culture.
 Some scholars consider that the language and cultural influence was more far-reaching than blending of race and physical types.
 The Yayoi culture which had a major influence on the Japanese islands, is traditionally dated from 3rd century BCE and recently from around 1000 BCE, and is notable for the introduction of Yayoi-type pottery, metal tools and cultivation of rice, however although some Yayoi pottery and tools were excavated on the Okinawa Islands, the rice was not widely cultivated before the 12th century CE, nor the Yayoi and the following Kofun period (250–538 CE) culture expanded into the Ryukyus.
 The Southern Ryukyus culture was isolated from the Northern, and its Shimotabaru period (4,500–3,000 YBP) was characterized by a specific style of pottery, and the Aceramic period (2,500–800 YBP), during which no pottery was produced in this region.
-Their prehistoric Yaeyama culture showed some intermingled affinities with various Taiwanese cultures, broadly, that the Sakishima Islands have some traces similar to the Southeast Asian and South Pacific cultures.
-The Amami Islands seem to be the islands with the most mainland Japanese influence.
-However, both north and south Ryukyus were culturally unified in the 10th century.
+Their prehistoric Yaeyama culture showed some affinities with various Taiwanese cultures.
+The Sakishima Islands likewise have some affinities with Southeast Asian and South Pacific cultures.
+The Amami Islands, however, have the most mainland Japanese influence.
+Both north and south Ryukyus were culturally unified in the 10th century.